PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Weather Wisdom

-After years fishing here, I've learned:
+After years fishing here, I've learned these wind patterns:

 • Southeast wind: Fish turn on (the "fisherman's breeze")